BoriisE/Yandex_music/README.md

 * Moscow and St. Petersburg prefer different music genres.
 Pop music is more often listened to in Moscow, while Russian rap is more popular in St. Petersburg.

 **Data**
-The data is stored in the file `yandex_music_project.csv`.
-On the platform, it is located at `/datasets/yandex_music_project.csv`.
+The data is stored in the file `yandex_music_data.csv`.
+On the platform, it is located at `/datasets/yandex_music_data.csv`.
 You can download the dataset to work with it outside the project here.

 **Column descriptions:**